ethereum/EIPs/EIPS/eip-draft-contract-ownership-via-DoH.md

   }
 ```

 **NOTE**: It is important that appropriate account authentication be applied to `addDomain` and `removeDomain` so that only authorized users may update the `domains` list.
+In the given reference implementation the `onlyRole` modifier is used to restrict call privileges to accounts with the `DEFAULT_ADMIN_ROLE` which can be added to any contract with the OpenZeppelin access control library.

 ## Security Considerations